Sinking Fund Plans

 Exemptions for two-lot schemes

-Owners in two‑lot strata schemes may be exempt from the requirement to have a sinking fund if the strata buildings are physically detached, no buildings are situated outside the lots within the scheme, and the owner’s corporation passes a unanimous vote that a sinking fund does not need to be set up.
+Owners in two‑lot strata schemes may be exempt from the requirement to have a sinking fund if the strata buildings are physically detached, no buildings are situated outside the lots within the scheme, and the owner’s corporation passes a unanimous vote that a Capital Works Fund does not need to be set up.

 The Act states that the Sinking Fund Budget must allow for raising a reasonable capital amount to provide for both the necessary and reasonable spending from the sinking fund for the financial year and also to reserve an appropriate proportional share of amounts necessary to be accumulated to meet anticipated major expenditure over, at least the next 9 years.